-Mini Jacob, MD, PhD, asst. professor, Glenn Biggs Institute, UT Health San Antonio, told Ivanhoe, “What we are trying to understand is, by examining gait, will we be able to capture very, very early risk.”
+Mini Jacob, MD, PhD, Assistant Professor, Glenn Biggs Institute, UT Health San Antonio, told Ivanhoe, “What we are trying to understand is, by examining gait, will we be able to capture very, very early risk.”

 Researchers use this gait mat to measure distance and variability between steps, as well as walking speed.
 Embedded sensors transmit data to a nearby computer, creating a unique walking signature for each participant.
 Patients follow a direction that stimulates the cognitive part of the brain.